GRB 210619B optical afterglow polarization: Introduction

-Time-resolved measurements could give better insights on the processes following a GRB.
-For instance, \cite{Mundell2013} observed the optopolarimetric evolution of GRB~120308A and reported a polarization degree of $28\pm4$, decaying to $16\substack{+5 \\ -4}$ percent, with the polarization angle remaining constant during the observations.
-Recently, \cite{Shrestha2022a} followed GRB~191016A 3987–7687 seconds after the burst and report evidence for polarization in all phases, with a peak of $14.6\pm7.2$ percent, that coincides with the start of the flattening of the lightcurve.
-To our knowledge, this is the only work where the time evolution of the optical polarization of a GRB has been probed at this time-scale, which is the scale relevant to our observations. \cite{Shrestha2022} present time-resolved optopolarimetric mesurements of several GRB afterglows, finding evidence of polarization in two of them - one of them being GRB~191016A as discussed above.
+Time-resolved measurements could provide better insights into the processes following a GRB.
+For example, \cite{Mundell2013} observed the optopolarimetric evolution of GRB~120308A and reported a polarization degree of $28\pm4$, decreasing to $16\substack{+5 \\ -4}\%$, with the polarization angle remaining constant during the observations.
+Recently, \cite{Shrestha2022a} followed GRB~191016A 3987–7687 seconds after the burst and reported evidence of polarization in all phases, with a peak of $14.6\pm7.2\%$ , which coincides with the start of the flattening of the light curve. \cite{Shrestha2022} present time-resolved optopolarimetric measurements of several GRB afterglows, finding evidence of polarization in two of them, one of them being GRB~191016A as discussed above.